 It's pretty certain there'll be at least one person who eschews meat& so make ahead a tasty centrepiece vegetarian option.
 A nut roast will freeze perfectly.
 You could also divide it up into small portions to cover you through the whole holiday season.
 It's easy to make it vegan too – just check your stock is suitable for vegans or make your own.

-Get the recipe for nut roast with a rich gravy here
+Get the recipe for cornbread with tangy cheese and chorizo here

 A great Christmas Day feast is won and lost with the gravy.
 Stock takes time to make even though it's hands-off and you don't need to leave it until the day to make your gravy.
 It's cheap and simple to roast off a big batch of chicken wings – it's the bones which add the flavour – then add water, vegetables and herbs.
 Once it's cooked, strain and reduce the stock so it's full of flavour.
 Cool and freeze in bags to save space.
 On the day, thoroughly reheat and add the juices from your turkey once the bird has rested.